nbeversl/urtext/readme.md

 # Urtext Core Library

+## This repository

+This repository is the core Python library.
+It has no user interface and requires an implementation in a text editor (see Implementations).

 ## What Urtext Is

 Urtext /ˈʊrtekst/ is an open-source syntax and interpreter for plaintext writing, research, documentation, knowledge bases, journaling, Zettelkasten, project/personal organization, note taking, a lightweight database substitute, or any other writing or information management that can be done in text format.
 See https://urtext.co for more information.

-This repository is the core Python library.
-It has no user interface and requires an implementation in a text editor:

 ## Implementations